AutomatosAI/automatos-testing/README.md

 ---

+**Built with ❤️ by the Automatos AI Team**

+*Ensuring reliability and performance through comprehensive testing*

 **Note**: This testing suite provides real validation of the Automatos AI platform.
 Results reflect actual system functionality and API health.
 No fake or simulated results are generated.

+For more information, visit [Automatos.ai](https://automatos.ai)